fredrikholmen/homebridge-stonehill/README.md

 ## Install
 	1. Install homebridge using: npm install -g homebridge
 	2. Install this plugin using: git clone https://github.com/fredrikholmen/homebridge-stonehill.git
+	3. Go to the homebridge-stonehill directory
+	4. Run: NPM install
-	3. Update your configuration file.
+	5. Update your configuration file.
 See the sample below.
-	4. Start homebridge using: homebridge -D -P ../homebridge-stonehill
+	6. Start homebridge using: homebridge -D -P ../homebridge-stonehill

 ## Configuration